Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 Can you ride an e-bike in the rain in Vancouver?

 Yes.
 Vancouver averages 166 rain days per year but almost never freezes (7.4 snow days annually), making it Canada’s best year-round cycling city.
-Most e-bikes carry IPX4 splash resistance minimum.
-For Vancouver’s sustained rain, look for IPX5 or IPX6 ratings, hydraulic disc brakes (mechanical brakes fade in wet conditions), full fenders (non-negotiable), and puncture-resistant tires.
-With proper gear, 300+ days per year are rideable.
+For sustained rain, look for hydraulic disc brakes (mechanical brakes fade when wet), full fenders (non-negotiable), an IPX5 or higher water rating, and puncture-resistant tires.
+With the right bike and gear, 300+ days per year are rideable.

 Can you bring an e-bike on SkyTrain?

 Yes, with restrictions.
-Canada Line allows bikes at all hours with no restrictions.
-Expo and Millennium Lines restrict bikes during peak commute hours: no bikes westbound 7–9 AM and no bikes eastbound 4–6 PM, Monday to Friday.
-Maximum 2 bikes per car on Expo/Millennium, 1 per car on Canada Line.
-Folding e-bikes are the safest option for multimodal transit commuters.
+Canada Line allows bikes at all hours (max 1 per car).
+Expo and Millennium Lines restrict bikes during peak commute hours: no bikes westbound 7–9 AM and no bikes eastbound 4–6 PM, Monday to Friday, with a maximum of 2 bikes per car.
+Folding e-bikes are treated as regular luggage and are the safest option for multimodal transit commuters.

 Can you put an e-bike on a Vancouver bus bike rack?

-Only if the e-bike weighs under 25 kg (55 lbs) and the wheels fit the rack.
-The battery must be removed and carried aboard the bus.
+Only if the e-bike weighs under 25 kg (55 lbs) and the wheels fit the rack, and the battery must be removed and carried aboard.
 Most full-size e-bikes weigh 27–35 kg and exceed this limit.
-Folding e-bikes can bypass the rack entirely by being carried aboard as luggage if small enough.
+Folding e-bikes bypass the rack entirely by being carried aboard as luggage, which is why they are the reliable choice for bus-connected commutes.

 What happened to Rad Power Bikes in Vancouver?

 Yes.
-An estimated 15–20 BC strata corporations have already banned e-bike indoor storage due to lithium-ion battery fire risk.
-Vancouver Fire Services has identified lithium batteries as the number one cause of fire deaths in the city.
-Folding e-bikes with removable batteries are the practical workaround — store the folded bike in your unit closet and charge the battery at a kitchen outlet.
-UL 2849 certified batteries may satisfy some strata fire safety requirements.
+An estimated 15–20 BC strata corporations have already banned e-bike indoor storage over lithium-ion battery fire risk, and Vancouver Fire Rescue Services has identified lithium batteries as a leading cause of fire deaths in the city.
+The practical workaround is a folding e-bike with a removable battery: store the folded bike in a closet and charge the battery at a kitchen outlet.
+A UL 2849 or UL 2271 certified battery may satisfy your strata’s fire-safety requirements — check your building’s bylaws.

 Is the BC e-bike rebate still available in 2026?